Christian-ALLEGRE/WSJTXHelper/README.md

      and preventing responders to change your current calling configuration. if you have "Only 1 CQ / mn" checked, it will not click "EnableTX" at time 30s and 45s, so you will send only one frame by minute instead of two.

+As WSJTXHelper relies on mouse move/click events, WSJTX should always be visible for this process to work.

 This project was compiled using VisualStudio 2015, and the source code is in C++ language (to be able to easily access "win32" and "user" Windows DLLs).